Medical devices include products and solutions that provide conditions for preventing, diagnosing, treating and alleviating many types of diseases.

 Different types of devices

-Guarantee that the device complies with requirements for safety and performance
+The device shall comply with regulation for safety and performance

 CE-marking of medical devices is a process that shall guarantee that products with CE-marking comply with the requirements of all possible regulations within the EU.

-To comply with the significant requirements, the manufacturer shall systematically check the characteristics of the device, for example by complying with various harmonised standards (in Swedish).
-For in vitro diagnostic products on List A, there are also common EU technical specifications that must be complied with.
+To comply with the general requirements, the manufacturer shall systematically check the characteristics of the device, for example by complying with harmonised standards.
+For in vitro diagnostic products, there are also EU-wide specifications that should be followed.

-The regulations also require that the manufacturer works in a quality-assured way and applies systematic risk management throughout the life of the device, for example by complying with the harmonised standards ISO 13485 and ISO 14971.
+The regulations also require the manufacturer to work in a quality-assured manner and apply systematic risk management throughout the product's lifetime, for example by complying with the harmonized standards ISO 13485 and ISO 14971.

 Own-production medical devices

-Healthcare organisations have the opportunity to develop new or modify existing medical devices to satisfy specific needs in healthcare, without having to undergo a CE-marking process or scrutiny by “notified bodies” (in Swedish).
-These products are known as “own production” and are defined in the National Board of Health and Welfare’s instruction SOSFS 2008:1 (in Swedish).
-The framework for own production devices also covers medical devices that are used or combined in healthcare in a new way not intended by the original manufacturer.
+Healthcare institutions have the opportunity to develop new or modify existing medical devices to satisfy specific needs in healthcare, without having to undergo a CE-marking process or scrutiny by “notified bodies”.